-Because of the variety of bacteria, large quantities, rapid reproduction, and easy artificial culture and control, the research and development of bacterial fungicides has great prospects.
+Because of the variety of bacteria, large quantities, rapid reproduction, and easy artificial culture and control, the research and development of bacterial fungicides have great prospects.

 3. Fungal Fungicide

-The inhibition of phytopathogenic fungi by Trichoderma has been discovered.
-It has good effect on resistance to various diseases such as blight, sclerotinia, pythium and botrytis.
-And have remarkable ability to adapt to bad soil environments & improve soil condition.
+Trichoderma: The inhibition of phytopathogenic fungi by Trichoderma has been discovered.
+It has a good effect on resistance to various diseases such as blight, sclerotinia, pythium, and botrytis.
+And have a remarkable ability to adapt to bad soil environments & improve soil conditions.